kworam/ProcScript/README.md

 The signature
 -----------------

-The `fnGetSignature` member of the config object is a function that returns an object literal.
+The `fnGetSignature` member of the proc config is a function that returns an object literal called a *signature object*.
-This object literal is called the *signature object* and it defines the input and output parameters of the Proc.
-The signature object has this structure:
+The *signature object* defines the input and output parameters of the Proc and has this structure:

 	{
 	parameterName1: [ paramType, paramDir ],